arzieg/mspdoc/docsrc/source/go/error.md

 }
 ```

-When you call log.Fatalf, the program doesn't just exit; it drops the mic, walks off stage, and doesn’t care what’s still running—files, oroutines, you name it.
+When you call log.Fatalf, the program doesn't just exit; it drops the misc, walks off stage, and doesn’t care what’s still running—files, goroutines, you name it.
 This can lead to problems if cleanup is needed.

 Use log.Fatalf when:
 * The program cannot logically continue.
 Think missing configurations, critical services being unavailable, or a sanity check failing.